 Summary : Experience the diverse environments of the Amazon aboard a luxurious riverboat during the high water season.
 Fish for piranhas in hidden black water lakes.
 Explore the jungle and venture into the Amazon wilderness to see the unparalleld diversity of life and meet indigenous people.
 Observe monkeys, toucans, caimans, iguanas, sloths and possibly dolphins during expeditions with highly knowledgeable naturalist guides.
 Enjoy incredible scenery on one of the most luxurious and exciting journeys to the Amazon.

-Activities : Birding, Child-Friendly, Culture, Hiking
+Activities : Birding, Child-Friendly, Culture, Hiking, Kayaking, Triple/Quad Cabins

 What to Expect in Low Water Season:

-The Amazon River in Peru has essentially two seasons; a high water season (Dec through May) and a low water season (Jun through Nov).
+The Amazon River in Peru has essentially two seasons: a high water season (Nov through May) and a low water season (Jun through Oct).
 Whichever season you choose, you will see spectacular wildlife and plant life.
 During the low water season, trails and jungle paths flooded from December to May are now easily accessible, allowing groups to explore deep in the jungle by foot.
 Fishing is at its best, and you will have the chance to see dozens of species of migratory birds in flight, something you would completely miss during the high water season.
 Lower water levels on the Amazon River and its tributaries make many of the creeks and lakes inaccessible, and temperatures average about 98 degrees Fahrenheit.

-Airfare to and from Iquitos; travel insurance; departure taxes; visa fees if applicable; items of a personal nature such as boutique purchases; guide and crew gratuities; fuel surcharge may apply.
+Airfare to and from Iquitos; private transfers; travel insurance; departure taxes; visa fees if applicable; items of a personal nature such as boutique purchases and spa services; guide and crew gratuities; fuel surcharge may apply.